 Bills for iPhone is an iPhone application, which is meant to help you plan your monthly bills and expenses.
-The application has local notifications, and can sync with the iPad version and with other iPhones.
+The application has local notifications, and can sync with the iPad version and with another iPhone.

 1. Start with adding your spending limit for this month.
 For doing so, tap the upper progress bar.